klamike/lpviz/README.md

 ## To-do:

 - Add option to plot iterates of solver instead of central path
+- "Center" button so analytic center is at 0,0
+- Support equality constraint (line)
 - Reset button so you don't have to refresh to clear
 - URL-based problem/weight sharing
 - Save problem/weights to localStorage